 I recently wrote a post about the need for local churches to be more like battleships than cruise ships.
 We want to raise up warriors in the faith, not tourists.
-I think most every church begins with a battleship mindset.
+I think almost every church begins with a battleship mindset.
 The leaders and people who begin the church are called, persistent, sharp, relentless, passionate, and willing.
-As time goes on however, something shifts.
+As time goes on, however, something shifts.
 The goals that they once had have become ingrown and they begin to exist for the people who are there.

 1) Focus on corporate prayer has diminished.
 When we discover that corporate prayer has been moved to the back burner, it may be an indicator that we are beginning to trust ourselves for success in reaching people.